olacabs/fabric/README.md

 `RandomSentenceSource -> SplitterProcessor -> WordCountProcessor`

-Let’s suppose all of these classes reside in a single maven project sample-topology<br>
-Suppose the jar sample-topology.jar is hosted at http://localhost:8080 To register these sources and processors, build and release this project into artifactory and then use the following fabric-server API<br>

-The json specification for this computation will look like this<br>
+The json specification for this computation will look like this (assuming you have compiled/packaged everything before-hand)<br>

 ```
 {